An Art Deco oceanfront paradise.

-Peace and quiet is scarce in the main areas of South Beach, but the residential areas are much more tranquil.
+Peace and quiet are scarce in the main areas of South Beach, but the residential areas are much more tranquil.

-Miami Beach also has only three main access road to the mainland, which makes it difficult to leave the island.
+Miami Beach also has only three main access roads to the mainland, which makes it difficult to leave the island.